malyvsen/mnist-ten/README.md

 ## What I did
 I used the unlabeled data to train a classifier on an auxiliary task: predicting how an image has been rotated/flipped.
 To be successful at this, the classifier needs to figure out what the different digits look like, and form a sensible early vision pipeline.

 I then took the first few of that classifier's layers and trained a few new layers on top of them, this time to solve the main task - classify digits.
-The insights from the auxiliary task were re-used to help solve the main one, yielding an accuracy of 53%.
+The insights from the auxiliary task were re-used to help solve the main one, yielding an accuracy of 52%.

 I also checked to see how well a simple nearest-neighbor classifier performs - indeed not bad!
-It got an accuracy of 52%, barely lower than with deep learning.
+It also got an accuracy of 52%.

+I spent 9 hours on programming, the training took 3 hours in total.

 ## What didn't work